bitmovin/bitmovin-ruby/README.md

 Using this API client requires an active account.
 [Sign up for a Bitmovin API key](https://bitmovin.com/bitmovins-video-api/).

 The full [Bitmovin API reference](https://bitmovin.com/encoding-documentation/bitmovin-api/) can be found on our website.

+## Deprecation Notice

+`bitmovin-ruby` is the legacy Bitmovin API client for Ruby and is not maintained anymore.

+We recommend using one of the newer clients, you can find a list of available clients in our [Bitmovin Docs](https://developer.bitmovin.com/encoding/docs/sdks).

+Using one of the newer clients guarantees 100% specification conformity at any given time and access to all features of the API as soon as they are released.
+Unfortunately, currently there is no new client available for the Ruby programming language yet.

 ## Installation